 Where can you find more?

-So, if you want to learn a bit of management from Google, you can go to the re: Work site.
+So, if you want to learn more about project management at Google, you can go to the re: Work site.

-There is one crucial takeaway from that learning.
+There’s one crucial takeaway from that learning:

 You already know the most effective tools and techniques.
 You just need the persistence to implement them and reap the benefits.